Questions

 question_options = [1, 2, 3, 4, 5],

-option_labels = {1: "Strongly disagree", 5: "Strongly agree"}
+option_labels = {1: "Strongly disagree", 5: "Strongly agree"} # optional

 )

-num_selections - A parameter that can be added to rank questions to specify the number of options that must be ranked.
+num_selections - Optional parameter that can be added to rank questions to specify the number of options that must be ranked.
 For example, in a rank question where the respondent must rank their top 3 favorite foods:

 from edsl import QuestionRank